-District-wide school safety plan means a comprehensive, multi-hazard school safety plan that covers all school buildings of the School District that addresses prevention and intervention strategies, emergency response and management at the District level and has the contents as prescribed in Education Law and Commissioner's Regulations.
+District-wide school safety plan means a comprehensive, multi-hazard school safety plan that covers all school buildings of the District, addresses crisis intervention, emergency response and management at the District level, and has the contents as prescribed in Education Law and Commissioner's regulations.

-The District-wide school safety plan shall be developed by the District-wide school safety team appointed by the Board of Education.
-The District-wide team shall include, but not be limited to, representatives of the School Board, student, teacher, administrator, and parent organizations, school safety personnel and other school personnel.
+The District-wide school safety plan will be developed by the District-wide school safety team appointed by the Board.
+The District-wide school safety team will include, but not be limited to, representatives of the Board, teacher, administrator, and parent organizations, school safety personnel, and other school personnel. \At the discretion of the Board, a student may be allowed to participate on the District-wide school safety team.